Media Access & Application

 Saturday: 7:00AM to 2:00PM (event local time)

-Media Center: Open to all credentialed Media.
+Media Center: Open to all credentialed media.
 Services include: working internet connection; access to race information (event schedule, entry lists, results); live timing and scoring monitor; live television feed; complimentary beverages and lunch on race day.